pdpdds/allegro4_dos/README.md

 ## allegro4_dos
-dos / win32 cross platform development environment
+dos / win32 cross platform development environment in Windows 10 or higher

 ## Purpose
   The purpose of this system is to make an app that works easily and conveniently in DOS.